Frequently Asked Questions

 Is acupuncture painful?

-Pain is one way our bodies dialogue with our conscious mind.
+Best answer: I would not feel comfortable practicing pediatric acupuncture if the needles hurt.
+However, pain is one way our bodies dialogue with our conscious mind.
 It calls attention to something out of balance.
 Acupuncture, in general, can be relatively painless.
 There may be a slight sting when the acupuncture needle is inserted but the feeling is not the pinch from a shot at the western doctor.
 Once inserted an acupuncturist will try to have the qi (vital energy) arrive.
 This feeling may manifest itself in different ways.
 Sometimes it is "painful," sometimes nothing is felt.
 It may feel heavy or light, hot or cold, moving in a direction or felt in a completely different part of the body.
 The important thing to remember is to communicate your feelings to your practitioner.

 How safe is Chinese herbal medicine?